cyan33/tetris-redux/README.md

 This is an implementation of the famous Tetris game in browser side.
 Also, it's a good choice to get your hands dirty with React and Redux and their related ecosystem.

-I also wrote some refletions after writing the game.
-Click [here](https://thomasyimgit.github.io/2017/07/23/What-I-learned-During-Writing-the-Tetris-Game/) to view it.

 ## Features

 - Bootstrapped with `create-react-app`